 On medical grounds where a certificate is provided.

-As an intervention strategy for unsatisfactory course progress – this must be discussed with your trainer and/or Regional Manager.
+As an intervention strategy for unsatisfactory course progress – this must be discussed with your trainer and/or Training Manager.
 LLN Support assistance is available for all learners.

 You must discuss your request with your trainer who will then prepare a variation form with documentation attached to support your claim of compelling or compassionate circumstances.
 The granting of a deferral of enrolment is at the discretion of the Institute.